databricks/lilac/README.md

 HF_USERNAME='your-username'
 ```

-3. Generate a read-only token from [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) which will be used as `HF_ACCESS_TOKEN` below.
+4. Generate a read-only token from [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) which will be used as `HF_ACCESS_TOKEN` below.

-4. Open the HuggingFace space in your browser and click "Settings".
+5. Open the HuggingFace space in your browser and click "Settings".

-5. Set these two environment variables from the settings UI to
+6. Set these two environment variables from the settings UI to
     authenticate the binary running on HuggingFace to read private space data:

-- `LILAC_DL_HF_SPACE_DATA`: lilacai/your-space
+- `HF_DATA_FROM_SPACE`: lilacai/your-space
 - `HF_ACCESS_TOKEN`: yourtoken

+For HuggingFace, set the `LILAC_DATA_PATH` to `/data`` explicitly.
+This is the path to HF persistent storage.

+- `LILAC_DATA_PATH`: /data

+7. Turn on persistent storage in the Settings UI.

-6: Deploy to your HuggingFace Space:
+8. Deploy to your HuggingFace Space:

 ```
 poetry run python -m scripts.deploy_hf \